{{org_field_logo}}

 5.2.
 Investigation Process

 Employees who raise concerns will be kept informed of the progress of the investigation, where appropriate, while maintaining confidentiality.
-Investigations should typically be concluded within 28 days, though more complex cases may require additional time.
+Investigations should typically conclude within 28 days; where more time is needed, we will explain why and give a revised timescale.

 5.3.
 Outcome and Action